brimdavis/lcc-homebrew/targets/yard/src/yard.md

 //
 // <yard.md>
 //
-// experimental lcc target description for YARD-1 processor
+// experimental lcc target description for YARD-1 processor:
 //
-// unfinished, buggy, and not working yet
+//  - unfinished, buggy, and not working yet
+//  - no floating point support
 //

 //